 Image Overlay

-A static image placed over the live stream, often used for branding (logos, sponsor ads) or call-to-action graphics.
+A static image is placed over the live stream and is often used for branding (logos, sponsor ads) or call-to-action graphics.

 Live Streaming Glossary – Letter J